troglobit/getty/README.md

 adopted version 3.4, 02/17/90, and started stripping it down to much of what is its current form.
 The software was open sourced along with the rest of Minix under the 3-clause BSD license in April, 2000.

+This version has been extended and in critical parts rewritten to suit any UNIX system.

 ChangeLog